-A: This study is examining properties with a Future Land Use designation of Residential Planned – 2 (RP-2) located outside of the adopted Urban Service Area within the Community Plan boundaries of Balm and Sun City Center.
+A: This study examined properties with a Future Land Use designation of Residential Planned – 2 (RP-2) located outside of the adopted Urban Service Area within the Community Plan boundaries of Balm and Sun City Center.

-A: This study will result in policy recommendations for the Future Land Use category of Residential Planned – 2 (RP-2).
-These recommendations will be presented to the Board of County Commissioners for consideration and potentially result in amendments to the Hillsborough County Comprehensive Plan and/or Land Development Code.
-Any final policy changes are at the discretion of the Board of County Commissioners.
+A: This study resulted in policy recommendations for the Future Land Use category of Residential Planned – 2 (RP-2).
+These recommendations were presented to the Board of County Commissioners for consideration and resulted in amendments to the Hillsborough County Comprehensive Plan and/or Land Development Code.

 A: No. This study does not seek to purchase private property nor is this a study for the use of eminent domain.